-Pitch 2 (The Left Ventricle): A large cobble is visible above the belay ledge aim to the left of this feature.
+Pitch 2 (The Left Ventricle): A large cobble is visible above the belay ledge, aim to the left of this feature.
 This pitch trends constantly left to land you at the left belay of two separate two-bolt belays at the western end of the headwall.
 25 meters, 5.6.

 Pitch 3 (Tachycardia): The first bolt is slightly right of the belay, where a short bulge with great jugs forms the crux of the route.
 Above here, traverse left to find a great exposed line up the headwall.
 After a blank sandstone section near the top, bypass a two-bolt belay in a small pod.
 From here, two options exist: the recommended route is to scramble across and straight up a sandstone slab (1 bolt protects the slab) to a two-bolt belay at the top of the prow (5.easy); one may also follow three bolts to the rappel station on the left.
 30 meters, 5.7.
 Sign the register at the summit!

 Rappel 1, 80': If you are at the summit register/ammo can with the route at your back, the new anchors are at your left (north) about 30 feet on the rock separated by a crack from the one you are standing on.
 Scramble toward the crack and step across at the narrowest and easiest spot.
 The anchors are visible once you cross this small cleft.
 If you are not at a set of shiny chains with 1/2" bolts (and a third backup bolt) then you are in the wrong spot.
 Rappel straight west from here.
 The rappel route is pretty much a straight line down the west face from here.
 Start the rappel down a slab, then transition to steeper rock.
 Stay close to the crack/gully/cleft on your left.
 When you reach the sandstone band, move to it's terminus a little to your left.
 A 3-bolt anchor station is on the wall to your left at a good stance, just before the wall drops off into the narrows.